pnpm/pnpm/README.md

 * Type: **Boolean**

 If true, pnpm will use only the local registry mirror to get packages.
-If a package won't be found locally, installation will fail.
+If a package won't be found locally, the installation will fail.

 #### network-concurrency